‘The Affair’ Spoilers For Season 5 Episode 5: Will The Real Noah Solloway Please Stand Up

 While the two talk, the scene shifts to Helen as she saunters across a room into Sasha’s arms.
 They kiss.
 A friend notices and tells her, “Way to glow up, Helen.”

-Another scene changes with Helen answering the door only to greet her next-door neighbor, Sierra, holding the baby she conceived during a one night stand with Helen’s now-deceased boyfriend.
+Another scene change has Helen answering the door, only to greet her next-door neighbor, Sierra.
+She is holding the baby she conceived during a one night stand with Helen’s now-deceased boyfriend.

 Sierra asks if Helen will watch the newborn, saying she’s “desperate.”
 Helen isn’t having it.

 “You brought a baby into this world.
 Figure it out.”

-After that, the preview turns even darker, as a Range Rover is recklessly driven down a tree-lined road.
-The scene switches to a woman asking Sierra who Helen is.
+After that, the preview turns even darker, as a Range Rover is recklessly driven along a tree-lined road.
+A second later, the scene switches again to show a woman asking Sierra who Helen is.

 “She’s like a second mother to me.”

-Then the focus turns back to the Range Rover as the luxury vehicle careens into a dumpster just as the mother of Helen’s dead boyfriend declares, “You had everyone fooled.”
+Then the focus turns back to the Range Rover as the luxury vehicle careens into a dumpster just as the mother of Helen’s dead boyfriend declares to her, “You had everyone fooled.”

 The Affair airs on Sundays on Showtime.